istio-ecosystem/hsm-sds-server/README.md

 ```
 Edit quoteattestations.tcs.intel.com $QA_NAME via commond `kubectl edit quoteattestations.tcs.intel.com $QA_NAME -n default` and append field `secretName: wrapped-key` for its spec section.

-The above `httpbin` applications have enabled SGX and store the private keys inside SGX enclave, completed the TLS handshake and established a connection with each other and communicating normally.
+The above `httpbin` application has enabled SGX and store the private key inside the SGX enclave, completed the TLS handshakes and established a connection with each other and communicating normally.

 6. Verify the service accessibility